pagkly/Zed/Investopedia3/How Depository Transfer Checks Work.md

 ## DTCs vs. Automatic Clearing House (ACH) Systems

-DTC-based systems have slowly been replaced by [Automatic Clearing House (ACH)](https://www.investopedia.com/terms/a/ach.asp).
+DTC-based systems have slowly been replaced by [[Automatic Clearing House (ACH)]](https://www.investopedia.com/terms/a/ach.asp).
 ACH systems are electronic funds-transfer systems that generally deal with payroll, direct deposit, tax refunds, consumer bills, and other payment systems in the United States.
 Roughly 14.4 billion deposits and 10.3 billion credits were made via ACH in 2019, which are considered to be faster, cheaper, and more efficient.1

 Firms that are not part of an ACH network must still use DTCs.